 - Prospective alternate route teachers must hold a bachelor’s degree with a minimum 2.75 GPA from an accredited institution with a major appropriate for the subject area license.

 - Stage I candidates must hold a Certificate of Eligibility (CE).
-Requirements for obtaining a CE are outlined in this handbook: NPTNJ Overview (PDF).

 - Candidates for Stage II must have successfully completed Stage I and have secured a teaching position.

 A partnership between Ocean County College and New Jersey City University (NJCU) gives New Pathways to Teaching students the opportunity to participate in a continuation of their Master of Arts in Teaching program.

 Students must register on-line at NJCU and must have a password and a registration permission number indicating acceptance into the MAT program.